top of page

 2017

-goEast Film Festival, Weisbaden, Germany
+goEast Film Festival, Weisbaden

-Calvert Journal Film Festival, London, UK
+Calvert Journal Film Festival, London

-Living Memory, Almaty City Museum, Kazakhstan
+Living Memory, Almaty City Museum, Almaty

-Focus Kazakhstan: Post-Nomadic Mind, Wapping Project, London, UK
+Focus Kazakhstan: Post-Nomadic Mind, Wapping Project, London

-Mixer Sessions III, Mixer Gallery, Istanbul, Turkey
+Mixer Sessions III, Mixer Gallery, Istanbul

 Internal Memory: Not Enough Space?
 Video screening programme by Garage Museum of Contemporary Art, Moscow